Vir0z4/svrp/README.md

 **A GUI version with more support for other files such as .mod is coming soon.
 For now, please use the batch version.**

 The batch version supports .sny files ONLY (for now)!
+Please visit the wiki to learn how to get those files.

 ## Documentation